Muhannad7794/vp_baseFree_tracking/README.md

 To reproduce the core results:

-1. Provide a `data/processed/tracking_logs.csv` with the schema described in §2.
+1. Provide or generate a `data/processed/tracking_logs.csv` with the schema described in §2.

 2. Run the pipeline inside Docker: